NadzeyaShpakouskaya/ironfoudation-team-project-legacy/README.md

 ### For version 0.4.0

+**Pre-requisites**:

+Installed `TestFlight`.
+If you don't how to install the `TestFlight` please follow the next steps:
-1. Click [Here](https://apps.apple.com/us/app/testflight/id899247664?mt=8) to find the TestFlight application in the AppStore
+1. Click [here](ttps://apps.apple.com/us/app/testflight/id899247664?mt=8) to find the `TestFlight` application in the `AppStore`.

-1. Click “Download” to install the TestFlight application.
+1. Click `Download` to install the `TestFlight` application.
 1. After installation, open the application.
-A TestFlight app notification appears asking for permission to send notifications.
-Click “Allow” to receive notifications about application updates.
+A `TestFlight` notification appears asking for permission to send notifications.
+Click `Allow` to receive notifications about app updates.
+1. On the `Welcome` screen, click the `Continue` button.

+**Installation process**:

-1. On the “Welcome” screen, click the “Continue” button.
-You can now install the Woof mobile application.
-Follow the link below: https://testflight.apple.com/join/mGNJXIwt
+1. You can now install the `Woof` mobile app following the link below: https://testflight.apple.com/join/mGNJXIwt

-1. The invitation screen for the Woof application will appear with a description of the application.
-Click “Accept” to accept the invitation to our beta testing program.
+1. The invitation screen for the `Woof` application will appear with a description of the application.
+Click `Accept` to accept the invitation to our beta testing program.

-1. After accepting the invitation, click “Install” to install the Woof application.
+1. After accepting the invitation, click `Install` to install the `Woof` application.

-1. You can then open the Woof application by clicking the “Open” button.
+1. You can then open the `Woof` application by clicking the `Open` button.

-1. Finally, you will see a screen with the application version and changelog; here we publish what has been updated in the current version.
-Click “Next” to continue.
+1. Finally, you will see a screen with the application version and changelog, here we publish what has been updated in the current version.
+Click `Next` to continue.

-1. Click “Start Testing” to complete the installation process.
+1. Click `Start Testing` to complete the installation process.

-1. You will see the “Welcome” screen of the Woof application.
-Choose role and start using the application.
+1. Now you can use the `Woof` application.
+Choose role and enjoy the application.

 ### For versions 0.1.0 - 0.3.1